 After 15 substitute appearances and nine starts for Preston, Amoo's one-year deal was terminated by mutual consent in January 2013.
 He didn't have to look long and far for another club and joined Tranmere Rovers, scoring on his debut against Crawley.
 This was to be his only goal for the club and after eleven appearances, most of them from the bench, he was released at the end of the season.

 Amoo moved to Carlisle United during the summer of 2013 and scored three times in his first two competitive matches for the Cumbrians at the start of the 2013/14 season.
 He appeared in 43 of their 46 League One matches (scoring 8 times) but Carlisle's relegation to League Two was confirmed after a 3-0 defeat at Wolverhampton on the last day of the regular season.
 He remained with them but was released in the summer of 2015 and moved north of the border to join Partick Thistle.
 He was a regular for the Glasgow side, scoring five goals in 37 games to help secure their top flight status and he was quick to agree a deal for another year at the end of the season.During 2016/17 he appeared 25 times for Partick and scored one goal, however he only competed all ninety minutes on three occasions.
-He was released at the end of the season and joined Cambridge United in League Two where he's had few chances to impress, starting only six league games in 2017-18 but he remained there for the following season.
+He was released at the end of the season and joined Cambridge United in League Two where he started only six league games in 2017-18.